telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

 > **Important**
 >
-> The `argsAsync` passes a callback as first argument to your implementation function.
-Call that with the return value.
+> The `argsAsync` passes a callback as the first argument to your implementation function, which you need to call with the return value.

-Now you can do the following in formulas: `=CURRENCY("EUR", "USD")`, `=A1 * CURRENCY("EUR", "USD")` etc. Note that the callback is invisible in formulas.
-The second formula shows that even though the implementation itself is asynchronous, it can be used in formulas in a synchronous way (i.e., the result yielded by `CURRENCY` will be multiplied with the value in A1).
+It is possible to use new approaches in formulas such as `=CURRENCY("EUR", "USD")` and `=A1 * CURRENCY("EUR", "USD")`.
+Note that the callback is invisible in formulas.
+The second formula shows that even though the implementation itself is asynchronous, it can be used in formulas in a synchronous way&mdash;that is, the result yielded by `CURRENCY` is multiplied by the value in **A1**.

-The rest of this page deals with argument types.
-Also, the last section explains what happens if you do not invoke `args`/`argsAsync` — that is a pretty low level and we advise against using that form.
+The rest of this article provides information on argument types.

-## Check Argument Types
+## Checking Argument Types

 As can be seen in the examples above, both `args` and `argsAsync` expect a single array argument.
 It contains one definition for each argument.
-Each definition is in turn an array where the first element is the argument name (note that it must be a valid JavaScript identifier), and the second element is a type specifier.
+Each definition is in turn an array where the first element is the argument name that has to be a valid JavaScript identifier and the second element is a type specifier.

 ### Basic Type Specifiers